jina-ai/jina/docs/how-to/scale-out.md

 (scale-out)=
-# How to scale-out your Executor
+# How to Scale Out Your Executor

 ## Overview